 As each of our bodies is different, our requirements for good bacteria will differ as well.

 It is therefore important for each individual to find the appropriate probiotic-rich food that fits their individual probiotic requirements in order to ensure a healthy gut and immune system.

 Despite being good for the body, there are certain side effects associated with probiotics such as mild bloating and gas.
 Probiotics are also thought to cause infections in people with underlying health conditions that would need to be treated with antibiotics.

 However, probiotics are generally safe for consumption with a low chance of developing serious side effects.

 The following groups of people should exercise caution before consuming any form of probiotics:

 - Pregnant woman

-People with weak immune systems are more susceptible to infections of the bloodstream and chances of contracting other illnesses caused by probiotics.
+People with weak immune systems are more susceptible to bloodstream infections and contracting other illnesses caused by probiotics.

-Simply put, prebiotics is ‘food’ for probiotics and other good bacteria to feed on in order to grow and flourish.
+Simply put, prebiotics are ‘food’ for probiotics and other good bacteria to feed on in order to grow and flourish.

-As a fiber, prebiotics are non-digestible carbohydrates that are essential and proven to have the following health benefits
+As a fibre, prebiotics are non-digestible carbohydrates essential and proven to have the following health benefits: